Savage & Dugan

 Savage & Dugan was a Philadelphia shipping and underwriting company.

-Savage and Dugan operated ships ranging from Philadelphia to Porto Rico, with a wide range of cargo needed in the early 19th century.
-As businessmen, they invested in the early unsuccessful Philideliphia-based National Bank.
+Savage and Dugan operated ships ranging from Philadelphia to Puerto Rico, with a wide range of cargo needed in the early 19th century.
+As businessmen, they invested in the early unsuccessful Philadelphia-based National Bank.

 The firm was operated by John Savage and Joseph Dugan.
-John Savage was born in Kingston Jamaica and was the son of William Savage and Jane Cooper (Demctris), marrying Jane Allen White.
+John Savage was born in Kingston Jamaica and was the son of William Savage and Jane Cooper (Demetris), marrying Jane Allen White.
 Savage started business in Philadelphia as a grocer in 1791 with a shop on 324 South Front Street.
 In 1794 he had an established underwriter and merchant business.
 The practice of the time was for multiple companies to insure a fraction of a ship's value.
-Savage & Dugan started with the ship "Nancy" with nine other underwriters in 1794.
+Savage & Dugan started with the ship Nancy with nine other underwriters in 1794.
 By 1797 the company was creating policies on entire ships with fees as high as 7.5% percent of the value of the ship charged per trip from Philadelphia to Les Cayes, noting the hazard of sea travel at the time.
 By 1803 Savage had founded the Philadelphia Insurance Company.
 Philadelphia sailor Commodore Joshua Barney and his son-in law Nathaniel F. Williams named the town of Savage, Maryland after John Savage.
 Barney's son-in law Cumberland Dugan Barney was named after Joeseph Dugan.
 Joseph Dugan became a director in the Bank of the United States in 1816, which John Savage regularly purchased stock from.
 He retired to 10 Portico Square in Philadelphia.

 John Savage's son John Savage Jr. retired to a house on the Northwest corner of Eleventh and Spruce by 1846, with a net worth of $200,000.
 His niece married into the Pleasonton family.